Mary Poppins Was Totally a Sorceress

 This is further evidence that she is not uptight but is rather just afraid of being exposed.
-In this sequence, she appears to stop caring for a bit, knowing that no one witnessed her power on the rooftop outside of people no one would believe: namely poor chimney sweeps and two children.
+In this sequence, she appears to stop caring for a bit, knowing that no one has witnessed her power on the rooftop outside of people no one would believe anyway: namely poor chimney sweeps and two children.

 Later, when the chimney sweeps are all marching through the house to the sputtering of a furious Mr. Banks, Mary Poppins appears completely innocent in the chaos, as if she had gotten swept up in it rather than causing it.